samesense/tea_docs/getting_there.md

 \*\*If you are only transiting through the cities in \*, it does not look like you need to clear custom and immigration.
 However, your mileage may vary.
 Check with your airline for more details'

 \*\*\*You will clear US Customs on Canadian soil.
 Please note that US Customs does not operate 24 hours a day in Canadian airports.

+### From the Airport to town

+There are 3 main ways to get out of the Airport:  Airport Express, A-Buses/E-Buses/N-Buses, Taxis

+#### Airport Express
+* Run by MTR
+* guarantee fastest way to get to Central (Hong Kong Island) and Kowloon
+* Fairly expensive to get out of the airport

+### A-Buses/E-Buses/N-Buses
+* Run by different bus companies.
+N buses run overnight
+* Goes to different regions of Hong Kong
+* Good choice if lodging is near a bus station (chances are, they would be)

+### Taxis
+* most expensive, but offers direct route to lodging
+* need to pay tolls, baggage fees along with metered rate